htetmyatthar/6006/part1/C/doubly_linked_list/README.md

 ## Interface
 - build function builds a new doubly linked-list with linear time complexity O(n).
 - print_list function prints the items inside the given doubly linked-list in linear time complexity, O(n).
-- free_list function frees the memory that is being located during the build process of the given doubly linked-list.
+- free_list function frees the memory that is being allocated during the build process of the given doubly linked-list.
 - create_node function create a node and initialize the value with it and return the node.O(1)
 - get_at function gets the given doubly linked-list's indexed node in linear time complexity, O(n).
 - set_at function set the given value to the given doubly linked-list's index in linear time complexity, O(n).